 Evaluation of Low Progesterone in Early Pregnancy

+You may have concerns about low progesterone during pregnancy.
 Because there is an overlap in progesterone levels in early viable and nonviable pregnancies, if your progesterone is low, your doctor will combine your result with the following tests to help evaluate your pregnancy and where your fetus is located:

 - Serial BHCG levels: According to Clinical Gynecologic Endocrinology and Infertility (page 1389), beta human chorionic gonadotrophin level (BHCG) doubles about every 48 hours during the first six weeks of pregnancy.
 A low initial BHCG, or a non-doubling or falling serial BHCG, with low progesterone makes it more likely you have a nonviable pregnancy.